 Metal Round-Top Garden Arch featuring a perfect semi-circle

 The Bagatelle arch top is a perfect semi-circle (180 degrees), which means that the span-to-rise ratio is always 2:1.
 The wider an arch, the higher it will have to be in order to maintain its proportions.
 Perfected by the Romans and used for a variety of purposes, semi-circular arches were the dominant technology in arch construction up to Romanesque era.
 Since then they have featured recurrently over the centuries in the world of garden design – as garden gates, wall openings, formal clipped hedges or plant climbing frames.

-A round-top arch will make a perfect eye-catcher in every garden
+A round-top garden arch will make a great eye-catcher in every garden